 |Monday 25 January||New Secondary students (including Year 7) to attend from 9:00am until 1:00pm.
 New Boarders may sleep over in the Boarding House.|

 |Wednesday 27 January||Term 1 commences for all students at 8:20am.
 New Secondary students (Years 8 to 12) to meet at Main Reception at 8:00am.
 Year 7 students to meet in the Chapel Courtyard at 8:00am.|

 Care@Clayfield, our vertical and horizontal framework for delivering pastoral care, will ensure your daughter is well supported throughout her transition into our Secondary School.
 Building relationships and familiarisation with our campus, systems and technology, will be our early focus.

 We encourage you to keep reminding your daughter of the importance of eating nutritious meals, having at least eight hours of sleep at night (as studies show this positively impacts upon academic performance), enjoying regular physical activity and having limited screen time.
 These healthy habits are always beneficial, but particularly so during her period of transition.

 10. How can we become involved in the Clayfield community?

 Our active Parents and Friends Association provides many opportunities for parents to be involved in their children’s schooling through regular committees, occasional volunteering, or simply through attending fundraising events or social gatherings.
 Please come along to our P&F Parent Welcome Evening early in Term 1 to meet parents including members of our various Support Groups (Primary School, Music, Sport and Boarding) and staff, and to learn more about the vibrant community you have joined!

 Please reach out to our Enrolments Team on (07) 3262 0220 or firstname.lastname@example.org if you have any questions in the lead up to the 2021 school year.
-We are here to help make the transition into our Clayfield family as smooth as possible for you, and your son or daughter.
+We are here to help make the transition into our Secondary School as smooth as possible for you and your daughter.